JeredLinares/OnTheTopicOfBusiness/README.md

 Planned Topics:
-1. the first
+1. On the Topic of Business
-    1. the one dot one
+    1. First Principles
-    2. the one dot two
+        1. Understand Yourself
-2. the second
+2.